Home » Periphery » RFID

 RFID readers can be installed in different ways:

-In cooperation with furniture manufacturers, it is possible to realize an embedded version, for example, in which a suitable opening is milled into the cover material to insert the RFID reader.
+In cooperation with furniture manufacturers, for example, it is possible to realize a recessed version in which a suitable opening is milled into the cover material in order to insert the RFID reader.

 Object recognition using RFID readers in museums, science centers, or exhibitions